 Why Do We Take Our Kids To Daycare?

-There are many reasons why us parents take our children to daycare.
+There are many reasons why we parents take our children to daycare.
 Daycare facilities are designed to allow the parents the luxury of attending to business matters that could not be possible with their child in attendance.
-Daycare is acting as the "God parents" of the child and are partners with the parents to allow them to move around more independently.
-At one time or another parents will need the assistance of a daycare center or home operated daycare.
+Daycare is acting as the "Godparents" of the child and are partners with the parents to allow them to move around more independently.
+At one time or another, parents will need the assistance of a daycare center or home-operated daycare.
 Below, look at our checkpoints and follow the advice of our specialized attorney.

 Does The Daycare Carry Insurance?

-Does The Daycare Operate Through Security Cameras Or Live Feeds Only?
+Does The Daycare Operate Through Security Cameras Or Live Feed Only?

 This allows for proper supervision and grants us the clarity in knowing what happened to your child, how it happened, when it happened, and where it happened.
 This is not just for accountability, but it is also for the maintenance of the equipment.
 We want to make sure that these video cameras are working properly and that they're being evaluated regularly and are being watched.